Shorting in Speculative Markets: Introduction

+We show that an increase in supply decreases the equilibrium price and that a decrease (increase) in the cost for long (short) positions increases the price.
+We also establish that as the cost for long positions converges to zero, the equilibrium price function converges to a function that does not depend on the cost of holding a short position or the amount supplied.
+On the other hand, as the cost of shorting becomes prohibitive, the equilibrium price converges to a function that does depend on the cost of carrying long positions as well as the exogenous supply of the asset.

-A buyer of the asset today may forecast that at some future date she would be able to sell the asset at a price that would exceed her own valuation of the asset at that date.
+To discuss the impact of speculation we first characterize the static equilibrium price; that is, the price that prevails when re-trading is not allowed and agents are forced to use buy-and-hold strategies.
+The difference between the dynamic price (where re-trading is possible) and the static price has been identified as the size of a bubble in the previous literature.
+A buyer of the asset today may forecast that at some future date she would be able to sell at a price that would exceed her own valuation of the asset at that date.
 Because of this \emph{resale option}, she may be willing to pay more than what she believes is the discounted value of the payoff of an asset.
-In the classical models, this option causes equilibrium prices to exceed the price that would prevail if re-trading is ruled out---we call the latter the \emph{static} price for brevity.
-In addition, there is also an \emph{option to delay} which has not been highlighted in the earlier literature.
+In the classical models, this option causes equilibrium prices to exceed the price that would prevail if re-trading is ruled out.
+In addition, there is also an \emph{option to delay} which has not been highlighted in the earlier literature on heterogeneous beliefs.
 A speculator that buys $y$ units today may plan to buy additional units of the asset in future states of the world where there would be a larger difference between the asset price and her marginal valuation for the asset if she holds $y$ units.
-However, if the cost of holding a long position is zero, this delay option has no impact in equilibrium.
-The intuition is that, since agents are risk-neutral and there is no cost-of-carry, a buyer of the asset must be indifferent as to the amount of the asset she buys.
-Hence, the delay option has no value, and in particular, the dynamic equilibrium price cannot be smaller than the static price.\footnote{This delay option is surely valuable in the ``complete markets'' model with difference in beliefs analyzed by \cite{dumasetal09}, but it is not examined there.} In Example~\ref{ex:negativeBubble}, we show that in the presence of a positive cost, the option to delay may outweigh the resale option and cause the dynamic price to be \emph{lower} than the static one, even when shorting is prohibited.
+However, if the marginal cost of holding a long position is constant, this delay option has no impact in equilibrium.
+The intuition is that, since agents are risk-neutral and the marginal cost-of-carry is constant, a buyer of a positive amount of the asset must be indifferent as to the amount of the asset she buys.
+Hence, the delay option has no value for this buyer, and in particular, the dynamic equilibrium price cannot be smaller than the static price.
+We prove that this comparison holds even if shorting is allowed (see Proposition~\ref{pr:limitLongComparison}).
+We show through an example that in the presence of increasing marginal costs of going long, the option to delay may outweigh the resale option and cause the dynamic price to be \emph{lower} than the static one, even when shorting is prohibited.
+Thus the crucial assumption in the earlier literature that delivers the result that speculative prices exceed static prices is not the prohibition of short-sales, but the assumption of constant marginal costs for carrying long positions.